johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

    > To run this command, you must have `python` or `python3` installed on the device depending on the distro and version.
 If needed, see [Step-by-step Instructions for Installing Python on Linux](https://opensource.com/article/20/4/install-python-linux).

    > [!NOTE]
-   > To onboard a device that was previously offboarded you must remove the mdatp_offboard.json file located at /etc/opt/microsoft/mdatp.
+   > To onboard a device that was previously offboard, you must remove the mdatp_offboard.json file located at /etc/opt/microsoft/mdatp.

    If you're running RHEL 8.x or Ubuntu 20.04 or higher, you need to use `python3`.